mlewand/blog.mlewandowski.com/_posts/2017-03-31-Debugging-Karma-tests-with-VSCode.md

 * "Start debugging" button in Debug panel.

 Now the fun part!
 Put a breakpoint in `test/example.js` file, say at 5th line.
 And just press `ctrl/cmd+r` to refresh browser window attached to the debugger.
 As it gets to your line it will stop the execution, and let you inspect your variables and do all your debugging business.

+## Conclusions

+I have placed all the files in [karma-and-vscode-debugging](https://github.com/mlewand/karma-and-vscode-debugging) repository, so you can check it out for full sources.

+At this point you might want to customize your paths, as for instance I like to have `karma.conf.js` file sitting in the root directory.
+So after moving the file I need to update `files` property of `karma.conf.js` and `pathMapping` of `.vscode/launch.json` file.
+In case you have troubles matching the files use [`.scripts` debugger command](https://github.com/Microsoft/vscode-chrome-debug#the-scripts-command) for easier troubleshooting.

+You also might want to have karma instance automatically started if not running, but I guess I'll cover it some time later.